Topics

 How to design an app?

-Designing an app involves several key steps to ensure a well-executed and user-friendly final product.
-Here is a general guide on how to design an app:
+Designing an app involves several key steps.
+You must follow these steps to ensure a well-executed and user-friendly final product.

 Define the Purpose and Goals: